Libensemble/libensemble/docs/data_structures/sim_specs.rst

             Name of simulation directory which will be copied for each worker 'sim_dir_prefix' [str] :
-            A prefix path specifying where to create sim directories
+            A prefix path specifying where to create sim directories 'sim_dir_suffix' [str] :
+            A suffix to add to worker copies of sim_dir to distinguish runs.
         Additional entires in sim_specs will be given to sim_f

 :Notes: